What Is Classical Education?

 In Articles, Education, Featured

 For most of western history, education was mostly inspired by and founded upon the classical approach to education.
-The ancient Greeks (and later the Romans) understood that character development was the most essential component of education; that understanding informed their approach to education.
+The ancient Greeks (and later the Romans) understood that character development was the most essential component of education.
 The classical approach of education wasn’t about teaching skills, but focused on shaping hearts and minds.

 What is classical education?
 Classical education is an approach to education, inspired by ancient Greek culture and philosophy, that seeks to train students to be noble citizens and good critical thinkers.
 It is more concerned with character development than skills training, structured to emphasize the development of the whole child.
 Classical education emphasizes the study of the great books.
 These books are ancient works that have stood the test of time, have been well-respected by scholars, and are still relevant today.
 Classical education goes beyond facts, figures, and dates, but focuses on ideas, values, morals, and ethics.

-Classical education is primarily founded on three key components: grammar, logic, and rhetoric.
-Together they are known as the Trivium.
+Classical education at the earlier and elementary levels is primarily founded on three key components: grammar, logic, and rhetoric.
+Together these three components are known as the Trivium.

 Grammar: This discipline aims to teach students how to read carefully and thoughtfully.
 Grammar involves recognizing the essential elements of language, including nouns, verbs, adjectives, and adverbs.
 Students also learn about sentence structure, punctuation, capitalization, and word origins and meanings.
 Students are not merely learning words, they are learning the etymology of words and the philosophy of language.